You have the home-field advantage when it comes to solar lead generation, and that comes with significant benefits for both you and your customers.

 That’s not surprising.
 That’s what marketing is about, right — getting in front of buyers?

-But if you change your focus and begin asking yourself, “What do buyers REALLY want from me?” then you have exactly what you need to differentiate your company from both local and regional solar installers who are promoting with the same ol’ marketing lines.
+But if you change your focus and ask, “Instead of promoting the company, what if we promote what the buyers REALLY want from us?” then you have exactly what you need to differentiate your company from both local and regional solar installers.

 Let me explain.